bcarroll/BlockPy/README.md

 # BlockPy
-The purpose of BlockPy is to allow Python source code to be written in a more traditional (curly brace/block style) format
+The purpose of BlockPy is to allow Python source code to be written in a more traditional format (using curley braces to delimit blocks of code).

+BlockPy also removes Python's indentation based syntax requirement.
+Anything within a block code, (blocks of code are within curly braces {}) is not required to be indented.
+BlockPy will automatically insert the proper indentation and produce Python code that is syntically correct.